Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 These procedures pinpoint hearing loss type and severity, preparing you for voucher-funded hearing aid fitting.

-Frequency of Free Hearing Assessments for Pensioners
+Frequency of Subsidised Hearing Assessments for Pensioners

 Who Conducts Hearing Tests at Delta Hearing Clinic Melton?

 All assessments are performed by qualified audiologists registered with Audiology Australia.
 Their expertise ensures accurate diagnostics, personalized device recommendations, and professional aftercare planning.
+Experienced audiologists at Delta Hearing Clinic Melton deliver care that builds confidence and trust in your hearing journey.

 Types of Hearing Aids Covered by the Government Hearing Services Program